+1261

+1262

+1263

+1264

+1265

+1266

-EXHIBIT B
+1267 EXHIBIT B

+1268

+1269

-PLAIN LANGUAGE GUIDE TEMPLATE
+1270 PLAIN LANGUAGE GUIDE

+1271 TEMPLATE

+1272
-[INSTRUCTIONS TO EMPLOYERS

-Employers shall provide employees a written description of the proposed private plan in plain language ("plain language guide") at least two weeks in advance of the vote.
+1273 [INSTRUCTIONS TO EMPLOYERS 1274 1275 1276 1277 Employers shall provide employees a written description of the proposed private plan in plain language ("plain language guide") at least two weeks in advance of the vote.
 For purposes of this requirement, "plain language" shall be defined as reasonably capable of being understood by the recipients of the document.

-The plain language guide shall include the information in the template below.
+1278 1279 1280 1281 The plain language guide shall include the information in the template below.
 An employer may add other information the employer wishes to provide to the employees about the plan, such as information about additional benefits and examples, provided such additional information is accurate, complete and non-coercive.

-Italicized text in the template indicates language that must be modified by the employer prior to providing to employees.
-Braces { } denote language that should be replaced or modified to fit the private plan design.
+1282 1283 1284 1285 Italicized text in the template indicates language that must be modified by the employer prior to providing to employees.
+Braces {} denote language that should be replaced or modified to fit the private plan design.
 Brackets [] denote additional instructions to the employer when completing the plain language guide.

-Failure to provide the plain language guide with complete and accurate information can lead to a denial of the private plan, requiring the employer to conduct another vote of the Connecticut Employee population and reapply for the private plan.]

-PLAIN LANGUAGE GUIDE

-INTRODUCTION

-An Act Concerning Paid Family and Medical Leave creates the Paid Family & Medical Leave Insurance Program to provide wage replacement benefits to eligible employees who need to take leave from work for reasons allowed under the Connecticut Family and Medical Leave Act (CT FMLA) or the family violence leave law, specifically:

-- Because of their own serious health condition (Including pregnancy, organ or bone marrow donation); - To care for a family member with a serious health condition; - To bond with a newborn baby, newly adopted child or newly placed foster child; - To address specific issues associated with a parent, spouse, or child's active duty in the military - To care for a family member who became ill or was injured in the course of duty while on active duty in the military; - To address specified needs associated with family violence.

-The CT Paid Family & Medical Leave Insurance Program is run by the CT Paid Leave Authority and is funded by contributions of 1⁄2 of 1% of the wages of employees working in Connecticut.
+1286 1287 1288 Failure to provide the plain language guide with complete and accurate information can lead to a denial of the private plan, requiring the employer to conduct another vote of the Connecticut Employee population and reapply for the private plan.]
+1289 1290 1291 1292 1293 1294 PLAIN LANGUAGE GUIDE INTRODUCTION 1295 1296 1297 1298 1299 An Act Concerning Paid Family and Medical Leave creates the Paid Family & Medical Leave Insurance Program to provide wage replacement benefits to eligible employees who need to take leave from wo for reasons allowed under the Connecticut Family and Medical Leave Act (CT FMLA) or the family 1300 1301 Because of their own serious health condition (Including pregnancy, organ or bone marrow donation); 1302 To care for a family member with a serious health condition; 1303 To bond with a newborn baby, newly adopted child or newly placed foster child; 1304 1305 To address specific issues associated with a parent, spouse, or child's active duty in the military 1306 1307 To care for a family member who became ill or was injured in the course of duty while on active duty in the military; 1308 1309 • To address specified needs associated with family violence or sexual assault.
+1310 funded by contributions of $\frac{1}{2}$ of 1% of the wages of employees working in Connecticut.
 Effective January 1, 2022, employees may apply to the CT Paid Leave Authority for wage replacement benefits.

+1312 funded 1313 1, 2022